What Is a Tree Nut Allergy?

 Allergic reactions to nuts can differ.
 Sometimes the same person can react differently at different times.
 Some reactions can be very mild and involve only one system of the body, like hives on the skin.
 Other reactions can be more severe and involve more than one part of the body.

 Tree nut allergy can cause a severe reaction called anaphylaxis, even if a previous reaction was mild.
 Anaphylaxis might start with some of the same symptoms as a less severe reaction, but can quickly get worse.
 The person may have trouble breathing or pass out.
 More than one part of the body might be involved.
 If it isn't treated, anaphylaxis can be life-threatening.

 How Is an Allergic Reaction Treated?

-If your child has a tree nut allergy (or any kind of serious food allergy), always keep two epinephrine auto-injectors available in case of a severe reaction.
+If you have a tree nut allergy (or any kind of serious food allergy), the doctor will want you to carry an epinephrine auto-injector in case of an emergency.

 What Else Should I Know?

 - Watch for cross-contamination that can happen on kitchen surfaces and utensils — everything from knives and cutting boards to the toaster.
 Make sure the knife another family member used to make almond butter sandwiches is not used to butter your bread and that nut breads are not toasted in the same toaster you use.

 - Avoid cooked foods you didn't make yourself — anything with an unknown list of ingredients.